 - Test your spray in an inconspicuous area and not the primary deck surface.

 - In general, avoid spraying closer than 16-20 inches unless the pressure is very low.

 - As you sweep the sprayer along the deck boards, many people will have a tendency to pivot their arm and that will create inconsistent distance of the tip from the deck surface.
 Try to maintain a consistent distance from each deck board as you clean.
 You can do this by walking slowly and holding the sprayer steady at a level distance and angle.

 - Start cleaning deck boards closest to the house and work from the house outward to the far edge of the deck.

 - Work with the grain by feathering the spraying lengthwise with the deck boards and overlapping each area slightly.
 The objective is even cleaning with no visible differences on any board.

-DesignWood colorant is used in Preserve ACQ and Preserve CA treated wood is covered by a Lifetime Limited Warranty against damage from fungal decay or termite attack when installed in accordance with applicable building codes.
-See Preserve ACQ and Preserve CA Lifetime Limited Warranties for terms and conditions.
+DesignWood colorant is used in Preserve CA treated wood and is covered by a Lifetime Limited Warranty against damage from fungal decay or termite attack when installed in accordance with applicable building codes.
+See Preserve CA Lifetime Limited Warranty for terms and conditions.